 How to get good lighting for indoor video: 7 tips to help

-To get good lighting for indoor videos, you need to illuminate the subject well, avoid overhead lighting, position the camera and light properly, adopt 3-point lighting, avoid mixing color temperatures, diffuse light source, and make good use of catch light.
+To get the best lighting for indoor video recording, you need to illuminate the subject well, avoid overhead lighting, position the camera and light properly, adopt 3-point lighting, avoid mixing color temperatures, diffuse light source, and make good use of catch light.
 Below we will explain each tip in detail.

 Illuminate the subject well

 Illuminating the subject and scene well brings many benefits.
 You can draw the audience's attention, create the right mood for the video, and ensure enough engagement.
 Both natural and artificial lights are good to use.
 No matter what type you use, you are advised to take a test shot to see how it looks and make some adjustments to get perfect lighting in the camera frame.
 Here are two tips on adjustment.

 - If the subject is underexposed, move them closer to the light source that provides diffused illumination.